Fruit soju

 Fruit soju is a flavored form of soju, an alcoholic drink originally from Korea.
-In 2015, Soonhari, the first fruit-flavored soju brand was released by beverage manufacturer Lotte Chilsung.
+In 2015, Lotte Liquor released Soonhari, a fruit-flavored soju (mixju) product launched with a citrus (yuja) variant.

 History

 Before the first fruit soju was released, standard soju was popular in Korea as an alcoholic drink for adults.
 However, some people found soju difficult to drink due to its high alcohol content and strong flavor.
 Its popularity declined because of Korean societal changes regarding work, which resulted in people not having enough time to drink.

 In 2015, the first fruit soju, Soonhari, was released.
 It was flavored with citron and had a lower alcohol content compared to traditional soju, making it popular with younger consumers.
 After Soonhari had become popular in the soju market, other companies released their own versions.
 Joenday released three types; Chamisle released Jamongisle, a grapefruit flavored soju that became as popular as Soonhari.
 Soonhari retained the strong taste of traditional soju, whereas Jamongisle offered a sweeter, milder taste.

 The popularity of fruit soju continued for a year after the release of Soonhari, however in March 2016, sales decreased as the hype that first surrounded fruit soju disappeared.
 Today, fruit soju is not consumed often, and consequently, it is no longer widely available.
-Currently, sparkling soju is preferred over all other types of this beverage.
+Currently, sparkling soju is preferred over all other types of this beverage in Korea.
+However, the drink is only increasing in sales popularity internationally.

+International market

 Some of Korea's fruit soju brands were released in the United States, including Dew on Jamong and Soonhari.
 Lotte Chilsung released Soonhari in LA and Colorado, USA, exporting 9,600 boxes (20 bottles per box) in February 2016, and 150,000 boxes in March 2016.
 A Korean company located in Ohio produced three flavours of fruit soju.
+In 2022 Lotte Chilsung shipped its flavored soju Soonhari to 37 countries, including the US, Vietnam and the Philippines.

+While domestic sales reduced after the mid-2010s boom, overseas demand for fruit-flavored soju increased in the 2020s, contributing to record export values and wider availability in export markets.
+Reports show fruit-flavored exports of US$91.59 million in 2023, accounting for 28.1% of South Korea’s total alcohol exports.
+In 2024, this had risen to US$96 million, with fruity products making up 48.1% of soju exports by flavor.
+Fruit-flavored soju has also been promoted internationally through cocktail events and pop-ups.
+For example, fruit soju was reportedly the most popular item at a Hite Jinro tasting event in London in 2025.